 Opening hours: Mon-Sat: 12.00-15.00 and 18.30-24.00, Sun: closed

-Close to Bouchon is another the best Budapest restaurants: Ristorante Krizia a fine Italian restaurant with a good combination of elegant and rustic setting.
+Close to Bouchon is another the top Budapest restaurant: Ristorante Krizia a fine Italian place with a good combination of elegant and rustic setting.

 The wine list is quite good too and includes both Italian and local bottles.
 Atmosphere is much peaceful than you would expect in an Italian eatery.